joemoose/psiops/docs/combat.md

 - **Near**: Handgun range.
 A character can move anywhere within this distance by using one *action*.

 - **Far**: Rifle range.
-A character must expend between 2 and 4 *actions* to traverse this distance, at the GM’s discretion.
+A character must expend between 2 and 4 *actions* to traverse this distance at the GM’s discretion.

 - **Distant**: Beyond rifle range.
 A character usually can't traverse such a distance within the short timespan of personal combat.